Denim on Denim: Here’s How to Wear the Canadian Tuxedo

 As we move into fall, our wardrobes need to change with the coming chill.
 I’d like to posit one of my favourite looks for you to try: the Canadian tuxedo.
 Denim on denim is one of those pairings that shouldn’t make sense, but isn’t it magic when the combo is done so right that you can feel the confidence radiating from someone wearing it?
 I’m here to show you all about how to wear denim on denim to achieve that confidence yourself, without looking like Justin Timberlake at the 2001 American Music Awards (Britney looked amaze, though).

 Remember that you don’t need to go out and shop to get this look; find that old denim jacket in your closet that you forgot all about, or those light wash jeans that you haven’t got around to donating yet.
-The narrative for fashion trends in 2020 and beyond, in my eyes, is all about developing your own individual style without needing to constantly shop.
+The narrative for fashion trends in 2020 and beyond (in my eyes, at least) is all about developing your own individual style without needing to constantly shop.

 Combinations That Work

 Okay, so you’ve decided you want to live life on the edge and try a denim on denim look.
 What’s next?
 The best place to start is to figure out which style of garments you want to wear.
 A tried and true garment combo for this kind of fabric is a denim jacket with jeans; it’s an instantly recognizable look, and it also gives you the room to add a fabric different than denim with your top.
 I paired my double light wash denim look with a striped shirt and sneakers for a carefree and stylish vibe.

 The Wash Can Make It or Break It